Unpacking the Mystery: What Exactly is a Bodega?

 History of Bodegas

 The bodega has a rich history with Spanish roots.
-Today, these stores form a vibrant part of the US Latino culture.
-Let’s take a trip down memory lane:
+Today, these stores form an important part of the US Latino culture.

 Bodegas originated in New York City in the early 20th century.
 Bodega means a warehouse or store in Spanish but, in New York, the bodega became a small grocery store.
 The bodega's growth was driven by immigrants who arrived in large numbers.
 The first bodegas served the Puerto Rican community, providing homeland flavors and everyday essentials.